neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 - a path to a directory that contains Hugging Face library files (i.e. tokenizer config, model config, etc.).

 ## Deployment
-*Description of the user journey on how to run the pipeline.
-A set of step-by-step, hands-on tutorials in the form of short code snippets.*

 ### Python API
 Python API is the default interface for running the inference with the DeepSparse Engine..